esper-io/console_docs/docs/provisioning-methods/imei-provisioning.md

 ![alt text](./images/AFW-image/23-ModifySettingYesBack.png)

 Step 16: You will now return to the Esper agent.
-You will typically need to grant another permission to allow Esper to draw over other apps.
+You will typically need to grant another permission to allow Esper to draw over other applications.
 This is done to ensure a smooth experience for Kiosk mode apps.
-Click on **RESOLVE** to open up the Android system settings app to provide the permission.
+Click on **RESOLVE** to open up the Android system settings application to provide the permission.

 ![alt text](./images/AFW-image/19-GooglePlay-Resolve.png)

-Step 17: On the 'Display Over Other Apps' or 'Draw Over Other Apps' screen, you will see a list of apps that have been granted or are requesting permission to display over other apps.
+Step 17: On the 'Display Over Other Apps' or 'Draw Over Other Apps' screen, you will see a list of applications that have been granted or are requesting permission to display over other applications.

 Note: Esper Device Management will currently be set to 'No,' or 'Not Allowed.'